HarshHattyangdi/100-days-of-code/r1-log.md

 ### R1D2

-Solved a leetcode problem involving stacks in javascript.
+Solved a leetcode problem involving linkedlist in javascript.
 Read through the basics of SASS.
 Refactored the weather-app to make a request once initially, instead of making 2.